Performing a Custom Knative Installation

 - Remove the

---selector knative.dev/crd-install=trueflag and the run the command to install the Serving component and observability plugins:
+--selector knative.dev/crd-install=trueflag and then run the command to install the Serving component and observability plugins:

-To install all three Knative components and the set of Eventing sources without an observability plugin, run the following commands.
+To install all three Knative components without an observability plugin, run the following commands.

 - Remove the

---selector knative.dev/crd-install=trueflag and the run the command to install all the Knative components, including the Eventing sources and auto certificate controller:
+--selector knative.dev/crd-install=trueflag and then run the command to install all the Knative components, including the Eventing resources:

 - Install only the CRDs by using the